Donald Trump Says Jared Kushner ‘Could Be A Liberal’ For His Work On Criminal Justice Reform

 “Over the course of 12 years, I had gone from the son of someone who was in federal prison to sitting in an office next to the president.
 This topic was too important to me not to give it attention.”

-In an op-ed for TIME, Kushner said that one of the most important factors in getting the legislation passed was learning that it’s necessary to talk to people on the other side of the political spectrum.
+In an op-ed for Time, Kushner said that one of the most important factors in getting the legislation passed was learning that it’s necessary to talk to people on the other side of the political spectrum.
 According to Kushner, no political deals can be made by strictly focusing on people that agree with you.

 Pres celebrating the First Step Act – which he signed into law in December, and he hails as "a bipartisan achievement" to give prisoners a second chance at life.
 "We had a lot of great people who came together to get it done," he said, singling out his son-in-law Jared Kushner. pic.twitter.com/R3Rc9I9k1W